Berry-House-YYC/calgarygroups/src/content/organizations/social-club/black-social-club.md

-description: "Refers to networking and social initiatives for the Black community in Calgary, such as NIDOA events.
-These gatherings foster professional growth and community connection."
+description: "Refers to networking and social initiatives for the Black community in Calgary."
 ---

-Refers to networking and social initiatives for the Black community in Calgary, such as NIDOA events.
-These gatherings foster professional growth and community connection.
+Refers to networking and social initiatives for the Black community in Calgary.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>